woodrush/lambda-8cc/README.md

-# lambda-8cc: x86 C Compiler Written in Untyped Lambda Calculus
+# lambda-8cc - An x86 C Compiler Written in Untyped Lambda Calculus
 lambda-8cc is an x86 C compiler written as a monolithic closed untyped lambda calculus term.
 The entire plaintext lambda term is 40MB, available as a zipped file [./bin/lambda-8cc.lam.zip](./bin/lambda-8cc.lam.zip).

-As a sneak peek, [rot13.c](examples/rot13.c) is a program that compiles on gcc with no errors.
+As an example, [rot13.c](examples/rot13.c) is a program that compiles on gcc with no errors.
-The exact same program can be compiled with lambda-8cc producing [rot13.bin](out/rot13.bin) runnable on x86/x86-64 Linux:
+The exact same program can be compiled with lambda-8cc producing [rot13.bin](out/rot13.bin), runnable on x86/x86-64 Linux:

 ```sh
 $ echo "Hello, world!" | ./rot13.bin